mdcourse/mdcourse.github.io/_sources/chapters/chapter3.rst.txt

 Just like we did in the pervious chapter, let us nondimensionalize the provided parameters, here the box_dimensions.

-..
-    (S.G.
-TOFIX: what about initial_positions?
-It should be nondimensionalized too.

 .. label:: start_InitializeSimulation_class

 .. code-block:: python